alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

   mockRequestLogger: true,

   // Simulation interface callback, data is the returned simulation data, you can use it to construct any object you want and return it to alova
-  // The following is the default callback function, which is suitable for requesting the adapter using GlobalFetch
+  // The following is the default callback function, which is suitable for requesting the adapter using adapterFetch
   // If you are using other request adapters, please customize the return data structure suitable for the adapter in the mock interface callback
   onMockResponse: data => new Response(JSON.stringify(data))
 });